MooDevArts/PassionProject/README.md

 PUT /api/StaffAPI/Update/{id} - Updates the details of a specific staff member by ID.

 DELETE /api/StaffAPI/Delete/{id} - Deletes a specific staff member by ID.

+# MVP Collab

+# Sarath's part

+Sarath provided us with the base for our collab project, with a nice UI

+# Hima's part

+Hima focused on the task functionality for the staff